OctopusDeploy/docs/docs/deployments/patterns/rollbacks/index.md

 hideInThisSectionHeader: true
 ---

 Being able to roll back to a known good state of code is often just as important as deploying software.
-In our experience, rolling back to a previous release is rarely as simple as "redeploying the last successful deployment."
+In our experience, rolling back to a previous release is rarely as simple as "re-deploying the last successful deployment."
 This section will walk you through the patterns and pitfalls you'll encounter when configuring a rollback process.

 ## Built-In Rollback Support

 Octopus Deploy supports rollbacks out of the box.
-It always keeps the two most recent successful releases in any given environment, making it easy to rollback to the previous version.
+It always keeps the two most successful releases in any given environment, making it easy to roll back to the previous version.
 In addition, you can configure [retention policies](/docs/administration/retention-policies/index.md) to keep more releases on your target machines.

 For example, Imagine you just deployed `1.1.21` to your **QA** servers.
 For whatever reason, that version does not work.
-You can redeploy the previous version, `1.1.20`, to **QA** by going to that release and clicking on the **REDEPLOY** button.
-That scenario is supported by default, you won't have to configure anything else.
+You can re-deploy the previous version, `1.1.20`, to **QA** by going to that release and clicking on the **REDEPLOY** button.
+That scenario is supported by default; you won't have to configure anything else.

 :::hint
 Doing that will re-run the previous deployment process as it existed at release creation.
-It will re-extract any packages, re-run all the configuration transforms, re-run any manual intervention steps, etc.  If it took an hour before, it would most likely retake an hour on redeployment.
+It will re-extract any packages, re-run all the configuration transforms, re-run any manual intervention steps, etc.  If it took an hour before, it would most likely retake an hour on re-deployment.
 :::

 ## Ideal Rollback Scenarios